ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func deleteRecent(baseBatchRequestDto: BaseBatchRequestDto? = nil, completion: @escaping (_ data: NoContentResultWrapper?, _ error: Error?) -> Void)
 ```

+Removes files with the IDs specified in the request from the Recent section.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/delete-recent/).